-Typically, students are low-income and are, therefore, affected by a lack of affordable housing, especially within easy commuting distance from campus, therefore it is important for the City to consider and accommodate the student population within the community.
+Typically, students are low-income and therefore, affected by a lack of affordable housing.
+Especially available housing is not within an easy commuting distance from campus, therefore it is important for the City to consider and accommodate the student population within the community.
 They often seek shared housing situations to decrease expenses and can be assisted through roommate referral services offered on and off campus.
 A lack of affordable housing also influences choices students make after graduating.